 The north coast of Honshu is a rider’s paradise: wonderful views, twisty roads and not much traffic.
 We’ll cross the Mt.
 Daisen National Park, where we certainly see some snow on the side of the roads.
 And we’ll stay in a hotel that overlooks a breathtaking section of the rugged coastline!

-The ride today will mostly take place on twisty backcountry roads along the central north coast of Honshu and includes the visit of another famous location: Amanohashidate in the village of Miyazu is a popular sightseeing point – a 3,3 km long, pine tree covered narrow sand bar, also called “Heaven’s Bridge”.
+The ride today will mostly take place on twisty backcountry roads along the central north coast of Honshu and includes the visit of another famous location: Amanohashidate in the village of Miyazu is a popular sightseeing point – a 2 mile long, pine tree covered narrow sand bar, also called “Heaven’s Bridge”.

 Into the mountains and back into history!
 From the coast around Fukui we turn east to higher regions and visit the UNESCO World Heritage Site Shirakawa-go, a village consisting of traditional houses with steep thatched roofs – another famous picture stop in Japan!
 Our destination Takayama – famous for its beef, Sake breweries and historic center is well worth a walk before dinner!